Manassas Park City Library Advisory Board Meeting

 APPROVAL OF AGENDA

 Ms. Herd asked for motion to approve the agenda.
-Ms. Stewart moved to accept, Ms. Zhu seconded.
+Ms. Zhu moved to accept, Ms. Hatcher seconded.
 The motion carried.

 APPROVAL OF MINUTES

-Ms. Herd asked for motion to approve the previous meeting minutes (December 3, 2020).
-Ms. Stewart moved to accept, Ms. Zhu seconded.
+Ms. Herd asked for motion to approve the previous meeting minutes (March 11, 2021).
+Ms. Zhu moved to accept, Ms. Hatcher seconded.
 The motion carried.

 Library Director Report – attached.